- The value of RSUs are easier to understand compared to the upside of options

 But RSUs often have a certain type of vesting condition, called triggers, which can be performance or time-based.
 Most private RSUs have “double-triggers,” meaning they only vest after two conditions are met.
 Time-based triggers are like your standard vesting schedules.
 But performance-based triggers are tied to company milestones, like going public or undergoing a change in company ownership.

-Here’s a list of the major differences between RSUs and options:
+Here’s a list of the major differences between RSUs vs options:

 Results in less alignment between workers and company.
 Offering RSU liquidity is currently really difficult.